yusyel/guides/keras tuner/README.md

 ### Early Stop

+Early stop useful feature when criticism metric reach saturation.
 Since we know our best accuracy we can use early stop to stopping training.

 ```python